Last Updated on September 1, 2023 by Pamela

 The dining room at Kundah Hôtel is small, its windows facing rue Dorchester, and birch wood slats run across the ceiling.
 Chairs wrap around the u-shaped bar, with plants hanging from the slats, and the tables are a mixture of high tops and banquets.
 In the back of the restaurant, the kitchen is busy pumping out dishes laden with Indian spices.

-On the walls are collections of framed photographs depicting Old India, which were likely purchased online.
+On the walls are collections of framed photographs depicting Old India, which were likely purchased online (*I’m told the black and white photos were taken by a friend, and the others are from the 1960s during the partnership between Quebec and India, which inspired the restaurant’s name).
 It’s a problem, and not the only one.
 You won’t find any women working at Kundah Hôtel, nor are there Indian people working here.
-With the exception of one Southeast Asian employee, everyone at Kundah Hôtel, including the owners, are white men.
+With the exception of one Southeast Asian employee, everyone at Kundah Hôtel (*I’m told this is untrue and there are female employees, so I will concede that my above remark is unfair and incorrect), including the owners, are white men.

 I’m going to dig more into these problems, but first, let’s talk about the food.